sonny-qa/sonny-qa.github.io/_posts/2018-01-06-PCA-stock-returns-python.md

 layout: post
 title: Using PCA to identify correlated stocks in Python
 comments: true
-description: Using Principle Component Analysis to identify correlations in time series market returns data
+description: Using Principle Component Analysis (PCA) to identify correlations in time series market returns stocks data
 ---

 ## Overview

 Principal component analysis is a well known technique typically used on high dimensional datasets, to represent variablity in a reduced number of characteristic dimensions, known as the principal components.
-Usually, we are interested in the top few principal components, when sorted in terms of explained variance of the dataset.
-Plotting the data points in this reduced dimensional space, may allow us to identify specific clusters or groupings which would not be identifable in higher dimensional space.

-## A different use
+In this post, I will show how PCA can be used *in reverse* to quantitatively identify correlated time series.
+We will compare this will a more visually appealing correlation heatmap to validate the approach.

+### The plan:

+1. Clean and prepare the data
+2. Check for stationarity
+3. Generate qualitative correlation matrix
+4. Perform PCA
+5. Generate loadings plots
+6. Quantitatively identify and rank strongest correlated stocks

+* * *

+## Using PCA in reverse

-However, recently I came across this <a href="https://arxiv.org/pdf/1512.03537.pdf">paper</a>, which shows that, the principal components representing a smaller proportion of the data variance, may in fact also hold useful insights.
+This approach is inspired by this <a href="https://arxiv.org/pdf/1512.03537.pdf">paper</a>, which shows that, the often overlooked 'smaller' principal components representing a smaller proportion of the data variance, may hold useful insights.

 The authors suggest that the principal components, may actually be broadly divided into three classes: